 ClearRules— Clears the current decision table from the running operator.

 tag string An arbitrary string to identify output tuples that use a newly loaded decision table.
-The tag field is shown in the Status stream. loadFromAMS bool Used to permit an Artifact Management Server to push a decision table to the running decision table EventFlow module. hostName string AMS server hostname portNumber int AMS server port number secureChannel bool AMS channel username string Name of the AMS user with privileges to deploy a decision table's rules from AMS to a running decision table EventFlow module. password string Password of the AMS user deploying a decision table's rules. projectName string In AMS, project folder name under which the decision table to be deployed is located. decisionTablePath string In AMS, project directory path for the decision table to be deployed. decisionTableVersion int Decision table file version number (currently not supported in AMS). filename string Used with the
+The tag field is shown in the Status stream. loadFromAMS bool Used to permit an Artifact Management Server to push a decision table to the running decision table EventFlow module. hostName string AMS server hostname portNumber int AMS server port number secureChannel bool AMS channel (TLS/SSL) username string Name of the AMS user with privileges to deploy a decision table's rules from AMS to a running decision table EventFlow module. password string Password of the AMS user deploying a decision table's rules. projectName string In AMS, project folder name under which the decision table to be deployed is located. decisionTablePath string In AMS, project directory path for the decision table to be deployed. decisionTableVersion int Decision table file version number. filename string Used with the

 LoadRuleFilecommand to specify a decision table file in the current project's resource search path to upload to a running operator.